What's all this about Watts, Volts, and Amps? Good question. Some info

 VOLTSThere is a relationship between amperes and watts.
 They are not totally separate.
 To understand this, we need to add "voltage" to the mix.
 You've probably heard that voltage is like electrical pressure.
 What's usually not taught is that voltage is a major part of static electricity, so whenever we deal with voltage, we're dealing with static electricity.
-If I grab electrons away from a wire, that wire will have excess protons left behind.
+If I grab some electrons and pull them away from a wire, that wire will have excess protons left behind.
 If I place those electrons into another wire, then my two wires have oppositely-imbalanced charge.
 They have a voltage between them too, and a static-electric field extends across the space between them.
 This fields *is* the voltage.
 Electrostatic fields are measured in terms of volts per distance, and if you have an electric field, you always have a voltage.
 To create voltage, take charges out of one object and stick them in another.
 You always do this when you scuff your shoes across the carpet in the wintertime.
 Batteries and generators do this all the time too.
 It's part of their "pumping" action.
 Voltage is an electrostatic concept, and a battery is a "static electric" device.

 Remember the battery in the copper ring from above?
-The battery acted as
+The battery acted as a

-a charge pump.
+charge pump.
 It pulled charge-stuff out of one side of the ring, and

 pushed it into the other side.
 Not only did this force the circle of